UN checks Austria’s compliance with the Convention on the Rights of Persons with Disabilities

 Vienna (OTS) Austria still has a lot of work to do in implementing the UN Convention on the Rights of Persons with Disabilities (UN-BRK).
 In the coming week, the Austrian implementation will be examined by the UN Committee of Experts in Geneva.
 Ombudsman Bernhard Achitz will point out the need for action there: “Austria has signed the UN Convention on the Rights of Persons with Disabilities, but has by no means fully implemented it.”

-The Ombudsman Board often learns this directly from those affected: “Many people with disabilities complain to us, either about bad laws or about the administrative practices of the authorities.
+The Ombudsman Board often learns this directly from those affected: “Many people with disabilities complain to us, either regarding bad laws or regarding the administrative practices of the authorities.
 This starts with train stations that are not barrier-free, personal assistance is not approved or not to the extent required.
 There is neither a legal entitlement to rehabilitation nor to having the disability-related additional need paid for.
 Instead, those affected have to apply to a wide variety of agencies for funding.
 Every wheelchair, every care bed, every barrier-free conversion becomes a bureaucratic hurdle.
 People are sent back and forth between federal, state, social security and other actors, instead of a single coordinating body dealing with the concerns of those affected.”

 Self-determined life instead of accommodation in a facility